tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 <h4>2 credits per API call.</h4>

  Create an XRP-based asset in a virtual account.
-The asset must be created and configured on the Ripple blockchain before <a href="https://apidoc.tatum.io/tag/XRP#operation/XrpTrustLineBlockchain">creating a trust line</a>.
+The asset must be created and configured on the XRPL blockchain before <a href="https://apidoc.tatum.io/tag/XRP#operation/XrpTrustLineBlockchain">creating a trust line</a>.

  This API call will create an internal virtual currency.
 You can create virtual accounts with off-chain support.